codeigniter4/CodeIgniter4/user_guide_src/source/testing/response.rst

 **isOK()**

 Returns a boolean true/false based on whether the response is perceived to be "ok".
 This is primarily determined by a response status code in the 200 or 300's.
+An empty body is not considered valid, unless in redirects.
 ::

     if ($result->isOK()) {